codesandtags/javascript-projects/index.md

 - [Quotes Generator](https://codesandtags.github.io/javascript-projects/quote-generator/) : Use fetch to get quotes from an API, handles JavaScript events, and allow you to share the quote in twitter.
 - [Infinite Scroll](https://codesandtags.github.io/javascript-projects/infinite-scroll/) : Fetch images from Unsplash API and render the images, when the scroll downs, fetch more images.
 - [Picture in Picture](https://codesandtags.github.io/javascript-projects/picture-in-picture/) : Uses the navigator API to retrieve the MediaStream and show in in the screen as a video.
-- [Joke Teller](https://codesandtags.github.io/javascript-projects/joke-teller/) : Example using the Text to Speach (Voice RSS API).
+- [Text to Speech](https://codesandtags.github.io/javascript-projects/text-to-speech/) : Example using the Text to Speech (Voice RSS API) and Google Translate API to translate from English to Spanish.
 - [Lignt Dark Mode](https://codesandtags.github.io/javascript-projects/light-dark-mode/) : The famouse light & dark mode is here.

 ## Contact